-Over and above being evaluated on your adherence to class norms and the quality of your prework, you will be evaluated on three types of work: 1) your performance on a final paper (50% of the grade); 2) the quality of your contributions to class discussion of the course material (10% of the grade), as well as the quality of preparatory exercises for class (10% of the grade); and on 3) two self-reflective short memos (Practicum memos A and B; each constituting 15% of the grade each).
+Over and above being evaluated on your adherence to class norms and the quality of your prework, you will be evaluated on three types of work: 1) your performance on a final paper (45% of the grade); 2) the quality of your contributions to class discussion of the course material, as well as the quality of preparatory exercises for class (20% of the grade); and on 3) four self-reflective short memos (Practicum memos 1, 2, 3, and 4; each constituting

+5% of the grade).
 The final paper will give you the opportunity to review and consolidate your learning.
 This paper will largely consist of integrating Memos A and B, as well as material from the last part of the course.